 Review piece- 10 min.

-*All students are required to attend monthly group class for the theory and musicianship trainings. each student's specific needs in these areas will be addressed during private lessons.
+*All students under 12 years old are required to attend monthly group class for the theory and musicianship trainings. each student's specific needs in these areas will be addressed during private lessons.

 WEEKLY PRIVATE PIANO LESSONS